 The Environment Agency has duties and responsibilities relating to flooding from main rivers and the sea.
 Visit the GOV.UK website for further information.

 Northumbrian Water Ltd is the water distribution and sewerage company in Stockton-on-Tees.
 They are responsible for flooding from main sewerage systems.
 Visit the Northumbrian Water website for further information.

 - Contact Floodline on 0345 988 1188 for advanced flood warnings.

-The Environment Agency has partnered again this year with the Automobile Association in regards to highlighting the key risks to motorists driving through fords and floods.
+The Environment Agency has partnered with the Automobile Association in regards to highlighting the key risks to motorists driving through fords and floods.

 Flood Risk Asset Register

 The Flood and Water Management Act 2010, Section 21 requires lead Local Flood Authorities such as Stockton Borough Council to maintain a register of structures and features, which are likely to have a significant effect on flood risk within their area.